top of page

 If you want to see fawns, they are born in June and July.
 We usually have some that are bottle fed so you may even have an opportunity to participate if you time it right.
 They begin to lose their spots in September.

-If you're interested in seeing big antlers, August is a good time and September is the best time.
-In October, we generally remove their antlers (for the safety of us and the deer).
+If you're interested in seeing big antlers, August is the best time.
+In September/October, we generally remove their antlers (for the safety of us and the deer).

 IMG_8706.jpeg